-Some Queues such as transformers, Revenge of the Mummy and Harry Potter and the Wizarding World you will not be allowed food items in the queue.
+Some Queues such as transformers, Revenge of the Mummy, and Harry Potter and the Wizarding World you will not be allowed food items in the queue.
 But for most as long as you have finished or are able to put away, or bin and food by the time you get to the front you are perfectly fine to eat in the queue.
 This can save valuable time wasted on sitting down to eat.

 Likewise, if you have

 However, we only advise discrete eating in these situations.
 You will be in close proximity to other guests so keep it subtle and un-annoying.
-Especially in the shows, a quick sandwich before the show start properly or some snacks are fine.
+Especially in the shows, a quick sandwich before the show starts properly or some snacks are fine.
 A feast of hot dogs and taco’s throughout the show might be a touch irritating to the people next to you!… and you will miss the show.

 12 – Don’t eat at mealtimes.